Martian01/mrhttpd/Readme.md

 defines the URL prefix indicating that the resource is a CGI script rather than a static file.
 Whenever mrhttpd finds this string at the beginning of the resource path, it assumes the resource is an executable CGI script.

 #### PUT_PATH
 defines the URL prefix and the base directory for uploads.
-A PUT, POST or DELETE request is accepted and executed if and only if mrhttpd finds this string at the beginning of the resource path.
+A PUT or DELETE request is accepted and executed if and only if mrhttpd finds this string at the beginning of the resource path.

 #### DEFAULT_INDEX
 defines the name of the default file in a directory.
 Typically you use "index.html" or similar. mrhttpd will serve this file if no file name is specified in the URL.
 For example, if a client requests http://server/path/ mrhttpd will try to send http://server/path/index.html.